shaadow09/GQA-OOD/README.md

 ## GQA-OOD evaluation data

-GQA-OOD evaluation data are provided in data/.
+GQA-OOD evaluation data are provided in "*data/*".
 You will find three files for each split (validation and testdev).
-These files conrrepond to the "all", "head" and "tail" question-anwsers required to compute "acc-all", "acc-head" and "acc-tail".
+These files correspond to the "*all*", "*head*" and "*tail*" question-anwsers required to compute "*acc-all*", "*acc-head*" and "*acc-tail*".

-The evaluation data files respect the GQA annotation format.
-Therefore, you can directly use the [GQA evaluation script](https://cs.stanford.edu/people/dorarad/gqa/evaluate.html) (just replace GQA's evaluation datafiles by the GQA-OOD ones).
+All evaluation data files respect the GQA annotation format and can directly be used with the [GQA evaluation script](https://cs.stanford.edu/people/dorarad/gqa/evaluate.html) (of course, replace GQA's evaluation datafiles by the GQA-OOD ones).

 ## Benchmark